zonemaster/zonemaster/README.md

 Operating System | Browser
 ---------------- | -------
-Ubuntu 22.04     | Firefox
+MacOS 13         | Firefox
-Ubuntu 22.04     | Chrome
+MacOS 13         | Chrome
 Windows 10       | Firefox
 Windows 10       | Chrome
-MacOs            | Firefox
+Ubuntu 22.04     | Firefox
-MacOs            | Chrome
+Ubuntu 22.04     | Chrome

 Zonemaster GUI is tested manually and with testing tools.
 See the [Zonemaster-gui repository][Zonemaster-GUI] for more details.